Uni Student Wellbeing

 Australian Research Council Discovery Project

-• George Habib – Clinical Psychologist and Associate Director of Wellbeing Services, Student and Scholarly Services, The University of Melbourne.
+- George Habib – Clinical Psychologist and Director - Wellbeing Services, Student and Scholarly Services, The University of Melbourne.

 Heidee Austic (she/her) - President (2023), Murdoch Student Guild